 The Westing Game has so many such bonuses that, even after a hundred times, with each reread you notice some new facet of Sam Westing's manipulations that led to the every single character getting their own individual happy ending.
 Plus tons of foreshadowing and other hints planted throughout the book.

-Jossed by the author, not once but twice, claiming that she married Morgan Leah.
+Jossed by the author, not once but twice, claiming that she married Rone Leah.
 But it's obvious the author is lying or something.
 Also, supposedly the two families met near the end of three hundred years, but that sounds too much of a coincidence.
 For one thing, she was living outside of town with an old man, and seemed to have few to no prospects of marriage, since the townspeople avoided the place.
-Also, Morgan has no Druidic powers, where Walker Boh Ohmsford does.
+Also, Rone has no Druidic powers, where Walker Boh Ohmsford does.
 Though this could also be explained by Jair having Hooked Up Afterwards with Kimber.

 If you reread Warrior Cats, you notice all sorts of foreshadowing that you'd have missed the first time, especially with the original series and Power of Three.
 For the original series, this includes things such as, Yellowfang's affair with Raggedstar, the true parentage of Mistyfoot and Stonefur, and Tigerclaw trying to get his apprentice killed.
 If you reread Power of Three after finishing the series you notice that the whole thing with Leafpool was really obvious.